paulhamsh/SparkMIDI/README.md

 Needs an ESP32 device, preferrably with USB host capability.

-v6 (SparkMIDI6) uses a 'vanilla' ESP32 (actually from A-Z Delivery, but it seems pretty standard) with a circuit to allow DIN / serial MIDI, bluetooth MIDI and USB Host MIDI.
+v12 (SparkMIDI12) uses an ESP32 with a circuit to allow DIN / serial MIDI, bluetooth MIDI and USB Host MIDI.
+USB Host MIDI can be via a generic USB Host board or a Trinket M0 programmed as USB Host.

+ESP boards available via conditional compilation (select the correct #define in SparkMIDI12.ino:
+- M5 Stack Core2
+- M5 Stick C
+- M5 Stack Core
+- Heltec WIFI Kit
+- ESP32 DevKit

-Otherwise, you can use the M5 Stack Core with USB base, or a Heltec WIFI with an additional USB host board wired to it.
+You can use the M5 Stack Core with USB base, or a Heltec WIFI with an additional USB host board wired to it.
 (See https://github.com/paulhamsh/HeltecUSBHost on how to create that.)

 This allows either the Android or IOS apps to connect to the ESP32, and that can have either a bluetooth midi device and/or a wired USB midi device connected, and everything can control the Spark 40 amp - and the app will update to show the changes.